feature-image

 ADVERTISEMENT

 There are three rounds left at Aronimink.
 Koepka still has the ball-striking that made him a winner here before.
 The question is whether his putting will match the rest of his game.
-That will decide if he can convert another opportunity.
+That will decide whether he can convert another opportunity.

 ADVERTISEMENT